 The more you understand cloud migration, the better equipped you’ll be to address why you want to migrate and to infer how you’re best going to do it.

-Barrier #2: Lack of understanding in critical areas
+Cloud Migration Barrier #2: Lack of understanding in critical areas

 Cost and migration options are two areas where initial lack of understanding can create initial barriers.

 • Cost: Shifting from on-prem operational expenses to cloud, consumption- and utilization-based pricing requires an organizational shift in how costs are estimated, measured, and charged.
-While it can result in long-term cost savings, educating stakeholders initially can be challenging
+While it can result in long-term cost savings, educating stakeholders initially can be challenging.

 • Cloud migration options: Understanding the options can be challenging for two reasons: